haacked/haacked.com/_posts/2019/2019-05-10-friend-signing-packgages.markdown

 Then, if you knew and trusted the @troyhunt on GitHub, you could trust that the same person is in control of the `troyhunt` account on NuGet.

 This concept is called a social proof.
 At a simple level, if Troy were to tweet on Twitter that he's `troyhunt` on NuGet, and then he updated his profile on NuGet to note he's `@troyhunt` on Twitter, that would provide a proof that the same person is in charge of both accounts.

-It doesn't necessarily prove he's the real Troy Hunt.
+That alone doesn't prove he's the real Troy Hunt.
 To prove that, we rely on other signals or the fact that he's a verified user on Twitter.
+If we know the `@troyhunt` on Twitter is the real Troy Hunt, through the transitive property (remember math?) of identity, we know that the `troyhunt` on NuGet is also the real Troy Hunt.

 ## Leveraging Social Proofs